The Cleverest: Additional contest

+If six players cannot be determined after additional questions are asked, an additional competition will take place among the players who are closest in a tournament table to making it to the next round (known as the "chase group").

-Four words are given which the player must relate to four categories, for example "Capitals and countries".
+Four words are given.
+The player must relate them to four categories, e.g. "capitals and countries":

-"The decipheter"
+The Decipherer

-Six players scored the small points in Round 1 are moving to Round 2.
-To determine the right order of answers players have put in Rounds 2 and 3, first «The Decipheter» is held.
-The Decipheter is the task in which players are offered to guess a word deciphered by an alphanumeric code where each word is replaced by the corresponding number in the T9 system.
-The ‘Ё’, ‘Й’ and ‘Ъ’ letters aren't using in the decipherer.
-The earlier player is doing the task, the earlier he will answer the questions in Round 2, and the better his situation will be when he selects any category to play the Round 2.
-Contestant has a right to select the game button for him in Round 3.
+The six players with the lowest scores in Round 1 proceed to Round 2.
+In order to determine the correct order of the players' answers in rounds 2 and 3, "The Decipherer" will be held first.

+The Decipher is the task in which players are asked to guess a word deciphered by an alphanumeric code, where each word is replaced by the corresponding number in the T9 system.
+The letters 'Ё', 'Й' and 'Ъ' are not used in the decipher.
+The sooner the contestant finishes the task, the sooner they will answer the questions in the second round, and the better their situation will be when they choose any category to play the second round.
+The contestant has the right to choose the game button for them in round 3.